For tips, extra details, and related products, click item images or names.

 Learn the basics of riveting, including how to distinguish various types of rivets and how to set different rivets.

-Riveting is a stylish, durable and popular way to create cold connections in jewelry designs (a "cold connection" is the joining together of metal components without using solder).
+Riveting is a classic, durable and popular way to create cold connections in jewelry designs (a "cold connection" is the joining together of metal components without using solder).

 Each type of rivet used to make jewelry requires different tools and techniques.
 Discover these methods below.
 Once you're ready to create your own custom riveted jewelry, check out our full line of rivets, eyelets, and riveting tools.